bogdan00/50m-around-schools/README.md

-this project is a little mashup used to display amneties from OpenStreetMaps visually
+This project is a little mashup used to display amneties from OpenStreetMaps visually.
+[View here](https://bogdan00.github.io/area-around-schools/)

 Steps to reproduce:
 * visit https://overpass-turbo.eu/